Can I Get A USA partner Visa?

 - you have a serious communicable illness.

-Other travellers who are citizens of a VWP partner country may also be unable to travel to the U.S. visa-free, for example, if they are a dual national of Iran, Iraq, Sudan or Syria, or they have travelled to Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen any time after 1 March 2011.
+Other travellers who are citizens of a VWP partner country may also be unable to travel to the U.S. visa-free, depending on current US visa rules.

 If your application for visa-free travel is denied, you will instead need to make an application for a B-2 visitor visa.
 In these circumstances, this is likely to significantly delay your travel plans.